SwiftyVK/SwiftyVK/README.md

 You can make very long chains with SwiftyVK!

 ## **Configuring**
-In SwiftyVK each session has default configuration for their requests.
+In SwiftyVK each session has default configuration for its requests.
-Each request gets configuration from their session.
+Each request gets configuration from its session.
-Configuration includes different settings such as `httpMethod`, `attemptTimeout` and others.
+Configuration contains settings such as `httpMethod`, `attemptTimeout` and others.

-You can change configuration for single request
+You can change configuration for a single request

 ```swift
 // Set different httpMethod only for this request